Log in to continue to your results.

 Discover which role you naturally take on in a team.
-Uncover your strengths based on the Belbin model and learn to collaborate more effectively.
+Uncover your strengths and learn to collaborate more effectively.

-You'll discover your score in each of the nine Belbin roles - from Plant to Completer Finisher.
+You'll discover your score in each of the nine team roles - from Innovator to Finisher.

 You'll understand what unique contribution you bring to group work and where your greatest value lies.